meatbags/collider/README.md

 # Collider

 Collider is a collision system for three.js, providing a baseline for building physical interations.

-A Collider system in action -> http://www.xavierburrow.com/collider

-Collider uses a combination of surface normal data and face culling to provide collision solutions for complex geometries.
+Collider uses surface normals (not ray-tracing) to provide point collision solutions.
 Processing of high-poly models is possible, but expensive.
 For the best real-time results, minimise poly count and break up large meshes.
+Collider.System creates a cache of nearby meshes for optimised searches.

+A simple system in action -> http://www.xavierburrow.com/collider

 # To do

-Collider supports dynamic translation, but only *static* rotation and scaling -- these operations must be performed prior to calling Collider.Mesh.
+Support for dynamic transformations (static transformation already supported).
+Tutorial docs.